sychan/kb_sdk_docs/source/references/troubleshooting.rst

 You likely have not started your Docker daemon.
-On a Mac, that means running in the Docker CLI shell after starting Docker Kitematic and clicking on "Docker CLI" in the lower left corner (See `Install SDK Dependencies - Docker <../tutorial/install.html>`__ for guidance).
+On a Mac, that means running in the Docker CLI shell after starting Docker Kitematic and clicking on "Docker CLI" in the lower left corner (See |installSDK_link| for guidance).

 My code keeps disappearing.
 What happened to it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^